petesimple/lplapcounter/README.md

 	•	Undo last lap
 	•	Share via native phone Share Sheet
 	•	CSV export
-	•	Auto saves if page refreshes
+	•	Auto saves progress if the page refreshes
+	•	Uses real clock time so the timer stays accurate if the page is backgrounded or reopened later

 Works great on iPhone and Android.